Skip to main content

 This rule applies to operators of underground coal mines that use conveyor belts in the operation of the mine.

 (A) The operator shall install fire detection devices on each conveyor belt that is used in the mine.
-The design, type, number, installation and use of fire detection devices shall provide for the earliest possible detection of a fire and shall meet the requirements of 30 C.F.R.
+With a design, type, number, installation and use of fire detection devices that provide for the earliest possible detection of a fire and meet the requirements of 30 C.F.R.
 75.1103-1 to 30 C.F.R.
 75.1103-8.

 (B) The operator shall follow a procedure that meets the requirements of 30 C.F.R.
 75.1103-8 for the inspection of the fire detection devices installed on each conveyor belt.